-All ADCs use job simulations.
-This means typical aspects of relevant Management roles are selected for the candidate to undertake within a compressed timeframe.
+All ADC’s use job simulation exercises.
+This means typical aspects of relevant management roles are selected for the candidate to undertake within a compressed timeframe.
 The following information details the processes used by the National ADC Toolkit.

 Transferability conditions may vary between individual FRSs.